 When the student has an approved doctoral Plan of Study on file and approved in GradPath, has satisfied all graded course work on their Plan of Study with the possible exception of CHEE 696A, all requirements of their minor department, and passed the written and oral portions of the Comprehensive Examination, the student must select their Doctoral Dissertation Committee immediately following passing the Comprehensive Examination and file the Doctoral Dissertation Committee Appointment Form in GradPath.
-The Doctoral Dissertation Committee must include a minimum of three members, all of whom must be University of Arizona tenured, tenure-track, approved as tenure-eligible, or designated as Graduate Faculty by the Graduate College for the purposes of serving on graduate committees.
+The Doctoral Dissertation Committee must be University of Arizona tenured, tenure-track, approved as tenure-eligible, or designated as Graduate Faculty by the Graduate College for the purposes of serving on graduate committees.
 It must include the student's dissertation director (faculty advisor) and two other members of the current Chemical and Environmental Engineering Department faculty.
 Committee members from other programs can be included with the permission of the student's faculty advisor.
 Committee members from other institutions can be incorporated in addition to CHEE faculty and minor members as special members.
 Special members must be pre-approved by the program and the Dean of the Graduate College for inclusion on the dissertation exam committee.